Mikhail Gerasimov (archaeologist): Early life

-Faces of kings
+Faces of kings and leaders

-In June 1941 Stalin sent Gerasimov to Uzbekistan with a team of archaeologists to open the tombs of Timur and other members of the Timurid dynasty.
+In June 1941, Stalin sent Gerasimov to Uzbekistan with a team of archaeologists to open the tombs of Timur and other members of the Timurid dynasty.
 An apocryphal story from this time claims that Gerasimov's team opening Timur's tomb resulted in the German invasion of the Soviet Union.
 According to the story, Timur's memorial bore the warning “When I rise from the dead, the world shall tremble”, and when the sarcophagus was raised and opened on June 19, another inscription inside the casket read: “Whomsoever opens my tomb shall unleash an invader more terrible than I".
 Three days later, on June 22, Germany commenced Operation Barbarossa.
-Even though people close to Gerasimov claim that this story is a fabrication, the legend persists.
+Even though people close to Gerasimov claim that this story is a fabrication, the legend of the Curse of Timur persists.
 During World War II, Gerasimov worked at the military hospital in Tashkent; hundreds of victims of the war provided him with important statistical data on human skulls of different races.

 Gerasimov continued to hone his methods.
 In 1950, he received the USSR State Prize and the state established the Laboratory for Plastic Reconstruction (now in the Institute of Ethnology) where he continued his research.
 He also acquired a reputation as a man who charmed ladies by complimenting them on the shape of their lips.

-In 1953 the Soviet Ministry of Culture decided to open the tomb of Ivan the Terrible and Gerasimov reconstructed his face.
-Afterwards he received an extra month's pay for the job.
+In 1953, the Soviet Ministry of Culture decided to open the tomb of Ivan the Terrible (at Cathedral of the Archangel) and Gerasimov reconstructed his face.
+Afterwards, he received an extra month's pay for the job.
 In 1961, Gerasimov travelled to Europe to help the Germans find the skull of the poet Schiller from the skulls in a mass grave.
+In 1967, Ivan Sirko's skull was sent to Gerasimov for creation of the sculptural portrait of the legendary Cossack Otaman.

-He died in 1970 and was survived by four children.
+Gerasimov died in 1970 and was survived by four children.